-Are you ready for St. Patrick’s Day treats and crafts?
 The past few days have been “green” around here.
-First I shared my Thin Mint Fudge Brownies and today I have some cute green St. Patrick’s Day Boxes that you can fill with chocolate gold for your kids or their teachers.
+First I shared my Thin Mint Fudge Brownies and today I have some cute green St. Patrick’s Day Boxes that you can fill with gold for your kids or their teachers.

-St. Patrick’s day is always so bright and colorful with the green, pots of gold, and rainbows, so I knew that I wanted to incorporate those elements into the boxes.
+St. Patrick’s day is always so bright and colorful with the green, pots of gold, and rainbows, so I knew that I wanted to incorporate those elements into these green boxes.

 Now I just need to find a good hiding place, so my kids don’t see their special surprise early!

 *This post contains affiliate links.
-I receive a small percentage of sales from any clicks or purchases made from these free links.
+Inside BruCrew Life may receive a small percentage of sales from any clicks or purchases made from these free links.
 Thank you for letting me share products I know and love.